-- 2. "Agreement".
+2. "Agreement".
 This definition derives from Uniform Commercial Code § 1-201(3) (1998 Official Text).
 The term includes full recognition of usage of trade, course of dealing, course of performance and the surrounding circumstances as effective parts of an agreement.
 The meaning of the agreement is determined by the language the parties use and their actions, interpreted in the light of commercial practice and other surrounding circumstances.
 See Section 113(b); Section 301 (parol evidence rule).
 Whether an agreement has legal effect is determined by this Act or other applicable law.
-Section 114(d). - 3.
+Section 114(d).

 "Attribution procedure."
 An "attribution procedure" is a procedure used to identify the person who sent an electronic message or to verify the integrity of its content.
-In general, an attribution procedure has substantive effect only if it was agreed to or adopted by the parties or established by applicable law.
+In general, under this Act, an attribution procedure has substantive effect only if it was agreed to or adopted by the parties or established by applicable law.
 Agreement to or adoption of a procedure may occur directly between the two parties or through a third party.
-For example, the operator of a system that includes information provided by third parties may arrange with database providers and customers for use of a particular attribution procedure.
+For example, the operator of a multi-database system that includes information provided by third parties, may arrange with database providers and customers for use of a particular attribution procedure.
 Those arrangements establish an attribution procedure between the customers and the database providers.
-An attribution procedure may also be established by two parties in the expectation that a third party may rely on it and the third party in fact relies on or adopts it.
+An attribution procedure may also be a procedure established by two parties in the expectation that a third party may rely on it when the third party in fact relies on or adopts it.
 For example, a digital signature may be issued to an individual pursuant to an agreement between the issuer and the individual, but then accepted or relied on by another party in a separate transaction.
-Use of the signature is an attribution procedure in that transaction.
-Similarly, a group of member companies may establish attribution procedures intended to bind members in dealing with one another.
-Such arrangements are attribution procedures under this Act.
-The substantive provisions on attribution are in Sections 108, 212 and 213.
+Use of the signature is an attribution procedure in that subsequent transaction.
+Similarly, a group consisting of member companies may establish attribution procedures that are intended to bind members in dealing with one another.
+All such arrangements are attribution procedures under this Act.
+The substantive provisions on attribution are set out in Sections 108, 212 and 213.

 4. "Authenticate."
 This term replaces "signature" and "signed."
 A similar change in terminology is made in Uniform Commercial Code Article 9 (1998 Official Text).
-In the definition, the term "sign" has the meaning of that term in Uniform Commercial Code § 1-201 (1998 Official Text), except that it is not limited to authenticating a writing.
-The definition is technologically neutral.
+In this definition, the term "sign" should be interpreted consistent with the use of that term in Uniform Commercial Code § 1-201 (1998 Official Text), except that there is no limitation that signing be limited to authenticating a writing.

-The definition makes clear that qualifying electronic systems fulfill former paper-based requirements.
+The definition is technologically neutral, but makes clear that qualifying electronic systems fulfill what once were paper-based requirements.
 Any signature under other law is an authentication under this Act.
-In addition, authentication includes qualifying use of any identifier, such as a personal identification number (PIN) or a typed or otherwise signed name.
+In addition, authentication includes qualifying use of any identifier such as a personal identification number (PIN) or a typed or otherwise signed name.
 It can include actions or sounds such as encryption, voice and biological identification, and other technologically enabled acts if done with proper intent.
 There is no requirement that the authenticated record be retained by a party unless that requirement is established under other law.